The annual exhibition of Living & Learning Nillumbik artists and makers.

 If you cannot personally bring your artwork, please organise someone else to deliver it.
 If you are absolutely unable to find anyone to deliver your artwork, please contact us at firstname.lastname@example.org.

-The exhibition will be taken down on Monday 13 December.
-Please be at the Gallery between 10am and 11am to collect your art work or arrange for someone else to collect it at that time.
+The exhibition will be taken down on Monday 23 January 2023.
+Please be at the Gallery between 8.30am and 10am to collect your art work or arrange for someone else to collect it at that time.

 What to expect when you arrive at the Gallery: